Meet our amazing team of staff who are working to bring our vision to life!

 Postdoctoral Research Associate, Centre for Early Mathematics Learning, Loughborough University

 Franz is a Research Associate in CEML with a technical focus.
-He will be contributing his expertise in statistical and machine learning modelling approaches across challenges.
-Franz is aiming to use state of the art analyses to investigate self-regulation and self-regulated learning processes, especially when learning with technologies.
+He contributes his expertise in statistical and machine learning modelling approaches across challenges.
+Franz aims to use state of the art analyses to investigate self-regulation and self-regulated learning processes, especially when learning with technologies.

 Postdoctoral Research Associate, Centre for Early Mathematics Learning, Loughborough University